mayrd/ytmusic-desktop/README.md

 ## Build yourself
 The application is built with electron (http://electronjs.org).
 Install nodejs, download the package, install packages with `npm install` and run `npm start`.

+### Looking for an Installer?
+Build the packages with `npm run build-mac64` or `npm run build-linux64` or `npm run build-win32`.
+If you need .dmg, .deb or anything related, use the specific installer, i.e. (install with `npm electron-installer-debian -g`):
+`electron-installer-debian --src release-builds/ytmusic-linux-x64/ --dest release-builds/ --arch amd64 --icon media/logo.png`